MicrosoftDocs/power-platform/power-platform/guidance/coe/release-notes/governance-1.18.md

 ---
-title: "Release notes and latest version of the CoE starter kit | MicrosoftDocs"
+title: "Release notes and latest version of the CoE starter kit Governance components | MicrosoftDocs"
 description: "Release notes and latest version of the CoE Starter Kit."
 author: manuelap-msft
 manager: devkeydet